AugmentedDesignLab/junction-art/README.md

 # Junction Art
-A library to harvest different kinds of road junctions.
+Procedural Generation of Intersections for HD Maps for Autonomous Vehicle Development and Test.
 It's built using [pyodrx](https://github.com/pyoscx/pyodrx) library.
 It generates road networks in [Open drive](https://www.asam.net/standards/detail/opendrive/) format.
+Detailed documentation with architecture can be found in the **docs* folder of the repository.

 # Dependencies: